Equivariant flow matching: Technical details

 Depending on the dataset, different model sizes were used, as reported in \cref{tab:architecture-papameters}.
 All neural networks $\phi_{\alpha}$ have one hidden layer with $n_{\mathrm{hidden}}$ neurons and \textit{SiLU} activation functions.
 The embedding $a_i$ is given by a single linear layer with $n_{\mathrm{hidden}}$ neurons.

 We report the used training schedules in \cref{tab:training-parameters}.
 Note that $5e\text{-}4$/$5e\text{-}5$ in the second row means that the training was started with a learning rate of $5e\text{-}4$ for $200$ epochs and then continued with a learning rate of $5e\text{-}5$ for another $200$ epochs.
+All batches were reordered prior to training the model.
+The only exception is alanine dipeptide trained with equivariant OT flow matching.